 You’ll receive an email from Medium to verify your account.
 Verify to continue creating your account.

 Medium will then ask you to choose your interests and suggest a few top people and publications to follow.

 Note: Suggestions will change depending on your interest choices.

-Once you’ve chosen everything, you’ll be on the homepage.
+Once you’ve chose everything, you’ll be on the homepage.

 2. Create your profile

 On the top right corner of the homepage, click your profile image -> Profile to go to your profile.

 Click the Edit button to edit your name, bio and profile image.

 Pro-tip: A great strategy to bring more people to your site is to add your business URL in your bio.
 This will automatically be hyperlinked after you hit Save.